Earth's Children

-The books
+Books

 The Clan of the Cave Bear

-The first book, The Clan of the Cave Bear was released in September 1980 and is a story of personal development set in pre-historic southern Europe during the current Ice Age but before the last glacial period.
+The first book, The Clan of the Cave Bear, was released in September 1980 and is a story of personal development set in pre-historic southern Europe during the current ice age but before the last glacial maximum.
 It introduces the reader to a wide variety of diverse topics, including herbal medicine and anthropological-archeological reasoning.
 The book introduces Ayla, a young girl belonging to the titular clan who looks nothing like her peers, especially with her long, golden hair.

 The Valley of Horses

 The Valley of Horses was released in September 1982.
 Ayla, cast out of the Clan, has been forced to follow the advice given her in the first book by her dying foster-mother Iza.
-She goes in search of "the Others"—that is, people like herself: European Cro-Magnon Homo sapiens, or early-modern humans, returned west and north to Europe after an incubation period of tens of millennia in the near and far east.
+She goes in search of the Others—that is, people like herself: European Cro-Magnon Homo sapiens, or early-modern humans, returned west and north to Europe after an incubation period of tens of millennia in the Near and Far East.